 Pair up with a teacher from the grade level above you and take your class for a visit.
 This gets students excited about their upcoming school year and helps them overcome any nervousness.
 You can take this a step farther and pair up your students with a student in the grade level above them for an interview.

-My End of Year Tour of Next Year’s Class Resource can help facilitate a tour and interview like this.
+This End of Year Tour Resource can help facilitate a tour and interview like this.
 It has interview questions, a place to record answers, pages to help facilitate a tour of the classroom, and reflection questions.